praetor29/speccheck/README.md

 ---

-## Results and Observations
+## Results

 Through the integration of these diverse technologies, we achieved a robust, distributed system capable of processing and interpreting sensor data from Biosphere 2 with notable efficiency.
-Key observations include:

 ![screenshots](/src/screenshots.png)

-- **Enhanced Reliability:** Secure SSL encryption and distributed computing frameworks markedly improved system robustness.
-- **User-Centric Interface:** The custom-configured OpenWebUI provided a seamless and accessible interface for end-users, paralleling the user-friendliness of platforms like ChatGPT, without APU costs and limitations due to fully local processing.
-- **Scalability:** The distributed architecture facilitates future expansion, enabling the integration of additional sensor data and LLM modules with minimal reconfiguration.

 ## Future Work
 While the current implementation serves as a proof-of-concept, several avenues for further enhancement have been identified: